 - “I need to talk to my boss.”

 To counter these familiar hesitations, coach your salespeople to ask questions early on that relate to these objections, such as:

 - “What type of processes do you use for purchases like this?”

 - “Who, other than yourself of course, will be involved in making this decision?”

 - “What type of budget do you have in mind for a project like this?”

-Getting to the root of these common objections off the bat will help you better execute your sales strategy, and avoid the more difficult roadblocks farther down the path.
-To take this one step further, list the most common objections you hear about your product, and then develop a question or two that addresses the objection while creating a positive spin.
-For example: Objection: “Your competitor has better delivery.”
-Question: “How familiar are you with our new delivery policy?”
+To take this one step further, have your reps list the most common objections they hear from people about your offering, and then develop a question or two that addresses the objection while creating a positive spin.